Losing fat from the butt is a common fitness goal. There are many ways a person can achieve this.

 To lose weight, a person must take in fewer calories than the body burns.
 This is called a calorie deficit.
 To lose 1 pound, a person needs a calorie deficit of 3,500 calories.

 Practicing portion control is a quick way to do this.
+Research stresses the importance of managing portion sizes to reduce calorie intake and prevent weight gain.

 Simple strategies for staying satisfied on a healthful diet include: